Towards Multi-modal Transformers in Federated Learning: Discussion

 \subsection{Scaling-up capability}

 To verify the scaling-up capability, we study the trend of the performance on multi-modal evaluation when more uni-modal datasets (\ie, CIFAR-100, AG NEWS, OrganCMNIST, and Medical Abstracts) are involved.
 As shown in Table~\ref{tab:scaling}, the performance increases when more generalized data is leveraged in FL, supporting the scaling-up capability of the proposed framework.
-More discussion is given in the supplementary material.